albill/albill.github.com/_posts/2004-07-13-new-grant-morrison-interview.markdown

 ---
+author: admin
+date: '2004-07-13 23:33:06'
 layout: post
+slug: new-grant-morrison-interview
+status: publish
 title: New Grant Morrison Interview
-published: true
-meta: {}

-tags:
+wordpress_id: '175'
+categories:
 - Notable People
-type: post
-status: publish
 ---
 <p>This is a day for posting it seems.</p>
 <p>There is another Grant Morrison interview online to go with the one I posted